 Specific advantages when obtaining your PPL at Executive Flight

-- Theory examinations possible in Belgium in English for expats.
+- Theory examinations possible in English for expats.
 (Not possible in the Netherlands)

 - Hyper Flexible: Flying, briefing and theory lessons when it suits you!
 We are open 24/7.
 Including weekends.
 Executive Flight adapts to your schedule rather than vice versa.
 Ideal to quickly get through your training, full-time or part-time, alongside work and family.